vrettasm/MetalHawk/README.md

 Gianmattia Sguelia, Michail D. Vrettas, Marco Chino, Alfonso De Simone and Angela Lombardi (2023).
 _"MetalHawk: Enhanced Classification of Metal Coordination Geometries by Artificial Neural Networks"_.
-Submitted for publication at Journal of Chemical Theory and Computation.
+**Accepted for publication at Journal of Chemical Information and Modeling**.

 The MetalHawk logo (GitHub image) is designed by Gianmattia Sguelia.